best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     ...
 ```

-Fixtures can also useful for undoing any effects each test run might have on the global environment.
+Fixtures can also be useful for undoing any effects each test run might have on the global environment.
 For example, they can remove test data which has been written to a temporary file or database.
 The example above shows how a fixture might be used to reset a test database between each test.
 Here a test function scope is used, so the fixture is run separately for each test function that uses it.